girliemac/getting-started-lessons/intro-to-programming-languages/README.md

 - *Browser Extensions and Integrations* Additions that are specialized for developers, by developers, for access to additional tools that aren't built into the base editor.
 For example, many developers also need a way to document their code and explain how it works and will install a spell check extension to check for typos.
 Most of these additions are intended for use within a specific editor, and most editors come with a way to search for available extensions.
 - *Customization* Most editors are extremely customizable, and each developer will have their own unique development environment that suits their needs.
 Many also allow developers to create their own extension.

+#### Popular Editors and Web Development Extensions

 ### Browsers

 Another crucial tool is the browser.
 Web developers rely on the browser to observe how their code runs on the web, it's also used to view visual elements of a web page that are written in the editor, like HTML.

-Many browsers come with *developer tools* (Dev tools) that contain a set of helpful features and information to assist developers to collect and capture important insights about their application.
+Many browsers come with *developer tools* (DevTools) that contain a set of helpful features and information to assist developers to collect and capture important insights about their application.
 For example: If a web page has errors, it's sometimes helpful to know when they occurred.
-Dev tools in a browser can be configured to capture this information.
+DevTools in a browser can be configured to capture this information.

+#### Popular Browsers and DevTools

 ### Command Line Tools

+#### Popular Command Line Tools

 ### Documentation

+#### Popular Documentation on Web Development

 ✅ Do some research: Now that you know the basics of a web developer's environment, compare and contrast it with a web designer's environment.